 Michelle received her Bachelor of Music Education from Morehead State University, a Masters in Percussion Performance from Rutgers University, a Rank I in Orff-Schulwerk from the University of Kentucky, and an administration certificate from the University of Louisville.
 She has studied percussion extensively with Frank Oddis, She-E Wu, and Dennis DeLucia.

-Ms. Lewis has performed with a variety of ensembles including, but not limited to the The Athena Brass Band, Rutgers Wind Ensemble (Mark Custom Recordings), Rutgers Symphony Orchestra, Leigh Howard Stevens Marimba Seminar, Percussive Arts Society International Indoor Drumline Champions of Morehead State University, Bluecoats Drum and Bugle Corps, Victoria Symphony in Victoria, Texas and toured with a Texas Country-Rock Band in the Dallas and Houston area.
+Ms. Lewis is a Freelance Percussionist and Teaching Artist who travels across the United States and Canada to further her mission that drumming heals the mind and the heart.
+She has performed with a variety of ensembles including, but not limited to the The Athena Brass Band, Fountain City Brass Band, CenterStage, Rutgers Wind Ensemble (Mark Custom Recordings), Rutgers Symphony Orchestra, Leigh Howard Stevens Marimba Seminar, Percussive Arts Society International Indoor Drumline Champions of Morehead State University, Bluecoats Drum and Bugle Corps, Victoria Symphony in Victoria, Texas and toured with a Texas Country-Rock Band in the Dallas and Houston area.
 In 1996, she place 2nd in the Percussive Arts Society International Marimba Competition.
-She currently performs with the Voices of Kentuckiana, The Brass Band of Louisville, Centerstage, and is a snare drummer with the Louisville Pipe Band.
+She currently performs with the Voices of Kentuckiana, The Brass Band of Louisville, After 5 Rock Band and is a snare drummer with the Louisville Pipe Band.

 She is a member of the Kentucky Music Educator's Association, National Association for Music Education, Kentucky Orff-Schulwerk Association, American Orff-Schulwerk Association, The Eastern United States Pipe Band Association, Percussive Arts Society, and the Drum Circle Facilitators Guild.

-In addition to these memberships, Ms. Lewis serves on the Executive Advisory Board for Composers and Schools in Concert, is a volunteer outreach member for the Jazz Education Network, is an education endorser for Salyers Percussion in Sugarland, Texas.
+In addition to these memberships, Ms. Lewis serves on the Executive Advisory Board for Composers and Schools in Concert, is a volunteer outreach member for the Jazz Education Network, is an education endorser for Salyers Percussion in Sugarland, Texas, was awarded the 2017 Kentucky Music Educator's Citation for Service Award and just received the Spring 2018 Spotlight Award from the American Center for Elemental Music and Movement.

 Tanner Leonardo currently studies under Dr. Greg Byrne at the University of Louisville.
 His studies seek a degree in Music Performance with a focus in percussion, graduating in the Spring of 2018.
 Previously, Leonardo has served as Section Principal in the University of Louisville Wind Symphony and Symphony Orchestra.
 Other performing ensembles he has achieved include the Commonwealth Brass Band, Louisville Philharmonia, Orchestra Enigmatic, Music City Drum & Bugle Corps, Walden Theater Opera Co., and the Kentucky Intercollegiate Band.
 He has performed within ensembles at both the World Association of Symphonic Bands & Ensembles Conference in San Jose, California and the Sandy Feldstein Percussion Festival in Indianapolis, Indiana.
 Leonardo also currently serves as the Head Percussion Instructor at North Oldham High School in Goshen, Kentucky and Grayson County High School in Leitchfield, Kentucky, having individual students place in All District and All State Ensembles.
 With this, multiple groups under his direction have received distinguished and first-place accolades within different events.
 Leonardo also is an Educational Endorser of Salyers Percussion, which will support his efforts to conduct the KMEA District 5 All-District Percussion Ensemble.